ZoneMinder/zoneminder/docs/installationguide/ubuntu.rst

 .. topic :: Latest Release

     ZoneMinder is now part of the current standard Ubuntu repository, but sometimes the official repository can lag behind.
-The find out check our `releases page <https://github.com/ZoneMinder/zoneminder/releases>`_ for
+To find out check our `releases page <https://github.com/ZoneMinder/zoneminder/releases>`_ for
     the latest release.